kalayo/omniscient_phone/README.md

+* The repository contains
-* Contains R scripts to download, merge and subset data from experiments designed to teach cellphones to recognize human activities.
+  * R scripts to download, merge and subset data from experiments designed to teach cellphones to recognize human activities.
 Creepy, I know. :-)
-* Also contains three output files from original and recent runs of analysis.
+  * Three output files from original and recent runs of analysis.
+  * CodeBook.md with details of the data set, the analysis and the output files.

 #### Files